symfony/symfony-docs/components/console/helpers/dialoghelper.rst

 argument).
 The default value for the attempts is ``false``, which means infinite attempts.
 You can define your own error message in the sixth argument.

-.. versionadded:: 2.3
-    Multiselect support was introduced in Symfony 2.3.

 Multiple Choices
 ................